Publishing Resources using Crossplane

 Overview

-The KDP Servlet is responsible for synchronizing objects from KDP to the local service cluster where the service provider is in charge of processing these synchronized objects to provide the actual functionality of a service.
+The api-syncagent is responsible for synchronizing objects from KDP to the local service cluster where the service provider is in charge of processing these synchronized objects to provide the actual functionality of a service.
 One possibility is to leverage Crossplane to create new abstractions and custom APIs, which can be published to KDP and consumed by platform users.

 [!NOTE] While this guide is not intended to be a comprehensive Crossplane guide, it is useful to be aware of the most common terms: